Sussex Wildlife Trust is governed by a board of trustees with operational management for the Trust delegated to a Senior Management Team.

 Having trained as a lawyer and worked for 10 years in commercial practice, it was after a year trip around Latin America that the seed was sown for a different sort of life.
 Emma gave up commercial practice and went to volunteer at the Environmental Law Foundation where she was then given her first job in environmental law.

 Emma is now married with two small children and left London six years ago to settle in Lewes.
 She became involved with Sussex Wildlife Trust because she wanted something that would embed her in the local environmental community.
-Emma chairs our Public Engagement Committee.
-She has been a member of SWT since 2013.
+Emma sits on our Public Engagement Committee.
+She has been a member of Sussex Wildlife Trust since 2013.

 Sarah Bonnot-Tijhaar Trustee